M42 lens mount: Compatibility

 Canon — All DSLRs need full manual control.
 With certain adapters, metering and focus confirmation is available.

-Nikon — All DSLRs need full manual control.
+Nikon F — All DSLRs need full manual control.
 Focus confirmation is available, focus to infinity is only possible with adapter with additional lens.

+Nikon Z — All MILCs need full manual control.
+Focus confirmation is available.

 Four Thirds — All DSLRs need full manual control.
 Image stabilisation works.
 With certain adapters, metering and focus confirmation is available.

 Pentax — All DSLRs allow aperture-priority with focus confirmation and infinity focus.
 Image stabilisation works.
 With grounding one contact on the camera with foil, focus-trap is also available (on Models which have it).

 Minolta/Sony A-mount — All DSLRs need full manual control.
 Metering works and lens can focus on infinity.
 With chipped adapters focus confirmation and image stabilisation are also available.
 Some SLTs are reported to work fine in aperture-priority mode (A65 confirmed).

 Sigma — SD9 allows auto exposure with aperture-priority mode, infinity focus and focus confirmation.
 User needs to calibrate camera for each change of aperture on the lens by changing aperture value on the camera.